merenlab/anvio/anvio/data/misc/PEOPLE/README.md

 into the `AVATARS` directory.
 Every person mentioned in either of these files must have a GitHub username.

-`AUTHORS.yaml` contains individuals who has made a literal contribution to the anvi'o codebase.
+`DEVELOPERS.yaml` contains individuals who has made literal contributions to the anvi'o codebase.
 The information in this file can e used to tag people in `__authors__` directives in anvi'o programs under the `bin/` and `sandbox/` directories, which then can be used via the